Tushika25/Gladiators/README.md

 - Drawing palette Feature: The interface also consists of a whiteboard which all the members in the room can use to draw stuff.
 - The whiteboard also contains multiple features like colorful pens, pens of different sizes, clear canvas, redo and undo drawing options.

+Total Number of incorporated features : 14.
+For detailed Demo and complete documentation refer to the 'Documentation' file in the repo.

 # Implementation Details :